Tommy Hill

-Tommy Hill is a former British motorcycle road racer, born 9 February 1985 in Beckenham, Kent.
+Thomas Hill (born 9 February 1985) is a British former motorcycle road racer.
 His greatest success was becoming the British Superbike Champion for 2011.
 He also competed in the World Superbike and World Supersport championships.

 Hill quit motorcycle racing at the end of 2012, instead started working as a self-employed graphic designer, but announced in late 2014 that he would be running a British Superbike team during 2015.

 After several months of his first season as a team manager with Be Wiser Kawasaki, Hill left in August 2015, and the team folded in September.
 Hill announced in October 2015 that he would be running his own team named THM – Tommy Hill Motorsport – for 2016 with Yamaha R1 machines, backed by ePayMe, with riders John Hopkins and Stuart Easton.

-Personal
+Personal life

-Hill's early racing life included a near-fatal motocross accident in which he lost a kidney and his spleen.
+Hill was born in Beckenham, Kent.
+His early racing life included a near-fatal motocross accident in which he lost a kidney and his spleen.
 As a result, medical problems including a bout of food poisoning in 2006 have dogged his career, and require him to take Penicillin every day.
 His brother Jimmy also raced.